Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Experimental Setup

 \subsubsection{Utility Evaluation}

-To evaluate the utility of the synthetic data, we adopted the standard train-on-synthetic, test-on-real paradigm.
-This approach measures how well models trained purely on synthetic data generalize to unseen, real-world examples, providing a direct assessment of the synthetic data's practical value for downstream tasks.
-Specifically, each synthetic dataset variant (e.g., synthetic\_1, curated\_synthetic\_20\_pace), classifiers were trained exclusively using that variant.
+To evaluate utility, we adopted the standard train-on-synthetic, test-on-real paradigm.
+Specifically, for each synthetic dataset variant (synthetic\_1, synthetic\_20, synthetic\_20\_pace), classifiers were trained exclusively using that variant.
 These models, along with a baseline model trained solely on 70\% of the available real data, were then consistently evaluated on a held-out test set comprising the remaining 30\% of the real data specific to each classification task.
-This protocol allows for direct comparison of the utility provided by different synthetic data generation strategies relative to each other and the real-data baseline.
-We used BERT-base-uncased\cite{ref_bert} as the downstream model for all experiments.
+We used BERT-base-uncased~\cite{ref_bert} as the downstream model for all experiments.
 To obtain statistically reliable performance estimates and mitigate the effects of stochasticity inherent in model training, we conducted 5 independent runs for each dataset configuration, varying the random seed for each run.
-For each configuration, hyperparameter optimization was performed initially using Optuna\cite{ref_optuna} (32 trials) on a 90\%/10\% stratified train/validation split derived from the first run's data.
+For each configuration, hyperparameter optimization was performed initially using Optuna~\cite{ref_optuna} (32 trials) on a 90\%/10\% stratified train/validation split derived from the first run's data.
 This process identified the optimal learning rate, batch size, weight decay, and number of training epochs by maximizing the weighted F1-score on the validation set.
 These best hyperparameters were then held constant across all 5 runs for that configuration, ensuring consistency while assessing performance variability.
 Model performance was quantified using weighted Precision, Recall, and F1-score.
+We use weighted F1-score as the primary summary metric because it balances precision and recall while accounting for class imbalance through class-frequency weighting, making it appropriate for datasets with uneven label distributions.
 The final reported values represent the mean and standard deviation calculated across the 5 independent runs for each configuration.
-Weighted metrics were selected to provide an unbiased performance measure by accounting for any potential class imbalance within the real test sets.